 The High Achieving Schools Survey (HASS) was designed to obtain evidence-based recommendations to improve students’ well-being, by targeting influential, modifiable aspects of their school, family, and peer life.

-Defining High Achieving Schools
+Defining Features of High Achieving Schools

 Benefits of HASS